-GCNYC's Student Services are dedicated to the overall quality of student life at GCNYC for all graduate and visiting students.
+7.1.1.
+GCNYC's Student Services are dedicated to the overall quality of student life at GCNYC for all students.
 All Staff at GCNYC are dedicated to ensuring an excellent student experience and to ensure that all students are able to access appropriate student support services as needed.